gemesa/gemesa.github.io/about.md

 title: About
 ---

-I'm András Gémes, a professional embedded SW engineer and an enthusiastic malware analyst.
+My name is András Gémes, I am a professional embedded SW engineer with a passion for malware analysis.

 For more information refer to:
 - [CV]({{site.baseurl}}/assets/gemesa-cv-en.pdf)